katepz/life-in-the-lido-lane/README.md

 - when the Events link is clicked the events page is displayed.

+#### **Reflection**
-**Reflection - the User Stories should be condensed into groups relating to the same feature.**
+The User Stories should be condensed into groups relating to the same feature so that each User Story will have more associated tasks.
+Fewer User Stories will make it easier to manage the project board

 ### Agile Methodology